ewaldhorn/ewaldhorn/README.md

 That's correct.
 I used to work in [Xamarin](https://dotnet.microsoft.com/en-us/apps/xamarin), but haven't in years and I'm so out of touch with the .NET world now that I'm just not a good candidate.

 ## Just for giggles
 Oh my, I'm doing a lot of C to Go translation, so I'm busy refreshing my [C](https://en.wikipedia.org/wiki/C_(programming_language)) knowledge a bit as well.
-For a 40+ year old language, it's still got some decent tricks!
+For a 50+ year old language, it's still got some decent tricks and is very useful for cross-platform development.

 ## Can we pay you to stay away
 Yes!
 Definitely!
 It might be cheaper to hire me, but, hey, whatever works for you is good!